 - If you want to configure privileged data access, a CIFS server must exist on the SVM.

-- Create the FPolicy policy: vserver fpolicy policy create -vserver-name vserver_name -policy-name policy_name -engine engine_name -events event_name,... [-is-mandatory {true|false}] [-allow-privileged-access {yes|no}] [-privileged-user-name domain\user_name] [-is-passthrough-read-enabled {true|false}]
+- Create the FPolicy policy: vserver fpolicy policy create -vserver-name vserver_name -policy-name policy_name -engine engine_name -events event_name,... [-is-mandatory {true|false}] [-allow-privileged-access {yes|no}] [-privileged-user-name domain\user_name] [-is-passthrough-read-enabled {true|false}]- You can add one or more events to the FPolicy policy.

 - By default, mandatory screening is enabled.